-- (A) Electronic card-A card used for cash or cash equivalent; - (B) Electronic gaming device-Any mechanical, electrical device or machine which upon payment of consideration is available to play or operate, the operation of which, whether by reason of the skill of the operator, application of the element of chance, or both, may deliver or entitle the person playing or operating the machine to receive premiums, merchandise, tokens, redeemable game credits or anything of value other than unredeemable free games whether the payoff is made automatically from the machines or in any other manner; - (C) Electronic gaming device drop-The total value of tokens contained in the drop bucket: - (D) Electronic gaming device win-The electronic gaming device drop minus hand-paid jackpots minus hopper fills plus hopper credits: - (E) EPROM-Erasable, programmable, read-only memory; - (F) Excluded person-Any person whose name appears on any exclusion list, or any person whose name does not appear on an exclusion list, but is excluded or ejected pursuant to the law: - (G) Exclusion list-A list(s) which contains identities of persons who are to be excluded or ejected from any licensed gaming operation in any jurisdiction; and - (H) Excursion-A two (2)-hour period approved by the commission that an excursion gaming boat shall operate and, if required, cruise, provided; however, that when circumstances beyond the control of the Class A licensee arise that create an inability to track the five hundred dollar (\$500)-loss limit for any excursion, as provided in 11 CSR 45-6.040, the excursion shall automatically terminate and the following excursion must consist of the remaining time scheduled for the terminated excursion plus the entire time of the immediately following scheduled excursion.
-This period of time shall include reasonable time for boarding and exiting the boat, which shall be established by the commission based on the licensee's ability to enforce the five hundred dollar (\$500)-loss limit.
-The commission may allow patrons to board and exit the boat at will if the licensee can demonstrate that the five hundred dollar (\$500)-loss limit can be enforced and that the integrity of the admission fee collection process can be maintained.
+- (A) Electronic card-A card used for cash or cash equivalent; - (B) Electronic gaming device-Any mechanical, electrical device or machine which upon payment of consideration is available to play or operate, the operation of which, whether by reason of the skill of the operator, application of the element of chance, or both, may deliver or entitle the person playing or operating the machine to receive premiums, merchandise, tokens, redeemable game credits or anything of value other than unredeemable free games whether the payoff is made automatically from the machines or in any other manner; - (C) Electronic gaming device drop-The total value of tokens contained in the drop bucket: - (D) Electronic gaming device win-The electronic gaming device drop minus hand-paid jackpots minus hopper fills plus hopper credits; - (E) EPROM-Literally means erasable, programmable, read-only memory, but also applies to all main game program storage media on electronic games built after 2002;

+- (F) Excluded person-Any person whose name appears on any exclusion list, or any person whose name does not appear on an exclusion list, but is excluded or ejected pursuant to the law: - (G) Exclusion list-A list(s) which contains identities of persons who are to be excluded or ejected from any licensed gaming operation in any jurisdiction; and - (H) Excursion-A two (2)-hour period approved by the commission that an excursion gaming boat shall operate and, if required, cruise.
+The commission may allow patrons to board and exit the boat at will if the integrity of the admission fee collection process can be maintained.
 Gaming may be permitted at any time during the excursion.
 The commission shall approve all schedules of excursion prior to the schedule becoming effective.
 The provisions of this definition to the contrary notwithstanding, the commission may approve an excursion schedule that includes a single three (3)-hour excursion if it is the last excursion of the gaming day.